vuongducphuong/documentation/content/applications/finance/accounting/customer_invoices/cash_discounts.rst

 Payment reconciliation
 ----------------------

-When you record a payment or reconcile your bank statements, Odoo takes the customer payment's date into account to define if they can benefit from the cash discount or not.
+When you record a payment or reconcile your bank statements, Leansoft takes the customer payment's date into account to define if they can benefit from the cash discount or not.

 .. note::